New York Truck Accident Lawyers

 - High centers of gravity.
 Tractor-trailers have a high center of gravity, which makes them top-heavy and prone to rolling over in accidents or when attempting to negotiate a sharp corner or turn.

 - Wide turns.
 To maneuver the enormous truck through a turn, truck drivers must make wide turns.
 Every commercial tractor-trailer you see has a warning sign on the back of it to alert other drivers of these wide turns.
 Wide turns can trap drivers between the truck and curb.
 They can also result in the truck sideswiping a vehicle.

 - High ground clearance.
 Large trucks sit high off the ground, which presents an extreme risk of other vehicles sliding underneath them and becoming trapped during an accident, even having the tops of those smaller vehicles sheared off—a phenomenon known as an underride.

 What Causes Commercial Trucks in New York to Crash?

-There are many reasons why trucks crash, not all of which are the fault of the truck driver.
-The law holds truck drivers to higher safety standards than other drivers.
+There are many reasons why trucks crash, not all of which are the fault of the New York truck driver.
+Both federal and state law holds truck drivers to higher safety standards than other drivers.
 This includes carrying additional insurance, undergoing regular drug and alcohol testing, performing regular maintenance of their vehicle, and complying with mandatory break times to decrease fatigue.
 However, truck drivers are hardly the only party responsible for truck accidents.